-Partner in charge of marketing communications services
+Partner – marketing communications advisory services

-While managing marketing for a variety of companies, Denis Du Bois found a universal need: accelerating the sales process through better communications.
-He co-founded P5 Group in 1998 to help clients move the right prospects through the pipeline faster.
+While managing marketing for a variety of technology companies, Denis Du Bois found a universal need: accelerating the sales process through better communications.
+He co-founded P5 Group in 1998 to fill that need for B2B technology companies with complex sales.

 In his 30 years in marketing, Denis has produced hundreds of business-to-business marketing campaigns and sales tools.
 He has created presentations that persuade, white papers that convince, and interactive media that brings products to life.
 CNET called Denis “an expert on marketing for sustainable energy.”

 Denis has authored over 700 cleantech articles for a variety of publications, including Greentech Media, Puget Sound Business Journal, GreenBiz, Renewable Energy World, Triple Pundit, Home Power, Energy Priorities and ClimateBiz.
 He has been interviewed by other news outlets, including FORTUNE, Fast Company and MSNBC.

 As an outreach to sustainable businesses, Denis created a radio program on green building that was distributed by NPR, and he blogs about sustainable energy.
 He is an active member of the clean technology community, Chair Emeritus of the MIT Enterprise Forum, and a Cleantech Open Mentor of the Year award winner.

 Denis holds a Bachelor of Science Degree in Business Administration from Arizona State University, a Certificate of International Management also from ASU, and pursued an MBA at Lindenwood University.

 He’s facilitating an Energy Efficiency Roundtable at the 2014 Washington Future Energy Conference in November.